roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 #### Dimorphodontia

-Meaning “two form tooth,” Dimorphodontids look kind of like someone popped a theropod’s head onto a pterosaur’s body.
+Meaning “two form tooth,” dimorphodontids look kind of like someone popped a theropod’s head onto a pterosaur’s body.
 Famous examples include Dimorphodon (of Jurassic World fame) and Caelestiventus, described in 2018 (pictured below).

 ![pterosaur-3](/assets/pterosaur-3.jpg)

-Above: Caelestiventus, an early Dimorphodontid pterosaur from the Late Triassic, 208 MYA, described in 2018.
-It had a 5-foot wingspan and lived in the desert, unusual for “Rhamphorhynchoids”.
+Above: Caelestiventus, an early dimorphodontid pterosaur from the Late Triassic, 208 MYA, described in 2018.
+It had a 5-foot wingspan and lived in the desert, unusual for “rhamphorhynchoids”.
+Note that this batlike upside-down pose is artistic license--pterosaurs had **plantigrade** feet not unlike our own, which would've been good for walking around on the ground but useless for grasping.

 Further reading: [Caelestiventus discovery](http://www.sci-news.com/paleontology/caelestiventus-hanseni-triassic-pterosaur-06304.html)